 The best companies are those run by talented and experienced leaders with strong vested interests in the success of the business, held in check by a board with sound financial and business acumen.
 Some of the worst investments to hold are those run by executives collecting fat rewards as the underlying business goes to pot.

-In recent weeks, I've assessed the boardrooms of five companies within the FTSE 100 (UKX): British Land (LSE: BLND), BT Group (LSE: BT-A) (NYSE: BT.US), Land Securities (LSE: LAND), Lloyds Banking (LSE: LLOY) (NYSE: LYG.US) and Vodafone (LSE: VOD) (NYSE: VOD.US).
+In recent weeks, I've assessed the boardrooms of five companies within the FTSE 100: BSkyB (LSE: BSY), RSA Insurance (LSE: RSA), Sage Group (LSE: SGE), Smiths Group (LSE: SMIN) and Whitbread (LSE: WTB).
 Today I am going to summarise what I found.

 Five FTSE boardrooms

-I analyse management teams from five different angles, giving each a score out of five to make a maximum total of 25.
-Here's my assessment:
+I analyse management teams from five different angles, giving each a score out of five.
+Here's my overall assessment:

-I've collated all my FTSE 100 boardroom verdicts on this summary page.
-I hope my research can assist your investment decisions.
+I've collated all my FTSE 100 boardroom verdicts on this summary page, and you can find more on each board by following the links above.